everupward248/broker_recap/README.md

 A command line interface program using `click` that performs data validation using `pandas`, separates valid and invalid records using `pathlib`, drafts notification emails with attached CSV reports using `win32com`, and logs the program using the `logger` module.

 ## Business Problem
 At a hedge fund, reports are received daily from the brokers regarding their trades.
-These files will then be using to update the portfolio management system.
+These files will then be used to update the portfolio management system.

 However, these reports often contain errors such as: typos, mispriced trades, or invalid internal codes.